Salawat: The concept of "Aal" in Salawat

-When the companions and friends of the Prophet of Islam asked him: "How should we send blessings, peace, and greetings upon you?" the Prophet of Islam included the word «آلِ», "Aal" (meaning family, household or progeny) in his Salawat and asked for all the mercy and blessings that were requested from God for his family too, this meaning, the Prophet Muhammad wants all the mercy and blessings that were requested from God in Salawat for his "family" or his "household" or his "progeny" (including the twelve Imams with the Prophet's daughter, Fatima, or the so-called the fourteen infallibles in Twelver Shia doctrine).
+When the companions and friends of Muhammad asked him: "How should we send blessings, peace, and greetings upon you?"
+Muhammad included the word «آلِ», "Aal" (meaning family, household or progeny) in his Salawat and asked for all the mercy and blessings that were requested from God for his family too, this meaning, Muhammad wants all the mercy and blessings that were requested from God in Salawat for his "family" or his "household" or his "progeny" (including the Twelve Imams with Muhammad's daughter, Fatima, or the so-called the Fourteen Infallibles in Twelver Shia doctrine).

-The Prophet of Islam, Muhammad, believed that the blessings and peace of God and the angels, included in Salawat, extended to his family, so in the most types of the Salawat, both the name of Prophet himself and one of the phrases of "his family" or "his household" or "his progeny" (آلِ مُحَمَّد) are mentioned for the mercy and blessings receiving from God.
-This shows that in the view of the Prophet Muhammad, the twelve Imams and his daughter Fatima, as the saying goes, the fourteen infallibles, had a position that was aligned with his own position, and their divine mission was similar to the mission of the Prophet of Islam himself in some ways.
-Otherwise, all these beneficence which considered for them, would seem unreasonable if only it is because of kinship with the Prophet.